Azure-Samples/active-directory-dotnetcore-daemon-v2/2-Call-OwnApi/README.md

 To change the visual studio project to enable certificates you need to:

 1. Open the `daemon-console\appsettings.json` file
-2. Find the app key `CertificateClientCredentials` and insert the `CertificateDescription` properties of your certificate within the array of credentials.
+2. Find the app key `ClientCredentials` and insert the `CertificateDescription` properties of your certificate within the array of credentials.
 You can see some examples below and read more about how to configure specific certificate descriptions [here](https://github.com/AzureAD/microsoft-identity-web/wiki/Certificates#specifying-certificates).

 ### Get certificate from certificate store